Whether you’ve gone through health insurance renewals before or it’s your first time, there’s always something new to consider during this period.

 Find Better Coverage Options

 Renewals provides a chance for you to see what’s changed and what’s new in the past year.
 Insurance carriers often update plans, giving you fresh options to choose from.
-You might be able to afford to offer your team access to richer plans.
+You might be able to afford to offer your team access to richer plans or more budget-friendly options.

 Related Article: 15 Ways to Promote Workplace Wellness on a Budget